The Farndale Story

 The Author

-A man of sphinxian complexity who wrote extensively and has passed down stories of our family and of change in early Victorian Yorkshire
+A man of sphinxian complexity who wrote extensively and has passed down stories of the family and of change in early Victorian Yorkshire

 Saltburn by the Sea, Victorian new town